Azure Security Center quick start guide

 You can configure security policies for your Azure subscriptions and resource groups.
 Let's configure a security policy for your subscription:

-- On the Security Center blade, select the Policy tile.
+- On the Security Center main menu, select Security policy.

-- On the Security policy - Define policy per subscription blade, select a subscription.
+- Under Security Center - Security policy, select a subscription.

-- On the Security policy blade, select Prevention policy.
-This opens the Prevention policy blade.
+On the Security policy blade, select the policy component Security policy.

 - Setting System updates to On scans all supported VMs for missing OS updates.